 Finally, the widespread use of Cox Technic continues to be an cost effective method of spinal decompression.
 It is especially popular among patients who are already satisfied with standard chiropractic care.

-I have seen both Vax-D and DRX9000 in action and was impressed by the technology and therapy statistics I witnessed.
+We have seen both Vax-D and DRX9000 in action and was impressed by the technology and therapy statistics we witnessed.
 The procedure seems safe and effective for resolving herniated discs and degenerative disc disease.
 If you are suffering from one of these back problems, you might want to get more information on these procedures before considering surgical correction.

 As for as the previously mentioned home-use herniated disc machines for back pain relief, let common sense be your guide.
 Most are thinly-veiled marketing ploys which will have most smart patients looking elsewhere.
 However, when people are desperate for relief, they might try anything.